Common cybersecurity threats for e-commerce businesses

 - Phishing – In this case, predators send fraudulent emails to your clients which appear to be generated from your business.

 Customers don’t hesitate to click on the malicious links within the email because they assume it’s coming from your e-commerce business.
+This is one of the most damaging security threats to e-commerce.

 - Man-in-the-Middle Attack (MITM) – This is when an attacker goes through your website to find client’s that are operating from an unsecured network.